CISO 2.0 training and S-ISME exam

-- align security with business.: the different ways security can be structured in an organization, the impact on the CISO role, mandate and stakeholder influencing strategies;
+- align security with business: the different ways security can be structured in an organisation, the impact on the CISO role, mandate and stakeholder influencing strategies;

-- identify major flaws in security organization design.;
+- identify major flaws in security organisation design;

 - practice the impact of agile way of working on the security organisation and controls;

-- manage information security in operations, programs, projects, supply chains, geographical locations, business units and in an agile organisation;
+- manage information security in operations, programmes, projects, supply chains, geographical locations, business units and in an agile organisation;

 Day 1: security organisation, CISO role and maturity